-At Law Office of William J. Luse, we will evaluate your case for free and provide you with information on the next steps you should take.
+At Law Office of William J. Luse, we will evaluate your case and provide you with information on the next steps you should take.
 We also take cases on a contingency-fee basis, meaning that you won’t owe us any payment until we win your case.
 We will cover all the upfront costs of your case ourselves, and only take a fraction of your final settlement.
 In the unlikely event that we are unable to recover any compensation, you will never owe us a penny.

 What is Distracted Driving?

 Distracted driving is any activity that takes your attention away from operating a motor vehicle and being aware of changes in traffic conditions.
 The most common types of activities that drivers are distracted with while driving include:

 - Texting on, talking on, or otherwise operating a phone

 - Applying makeup and other grooming activities

 - Playing with the radio, MP3 player, CD player, etc.

 - Talking to other passengers in the car, including pets and children